mmvvff/aamne_decompr/README.md

 5. The main results are saved under `2_pipeline/<NAME>/out/`, where `<NAME>` is the pipeline name set in each script (e.g., `2_pipeline/R_aamne_decompr_cou/out/` for the country-level decomposition).

+## Methodological note

+Both decomposition components (`cou` and `cousec`) let `decompr` estimate gross output (`o`) and value added (`v`) from the supplied intermediate- and final-demand matrices, rather than passing aAMNE's own `GO` and `GVA` vectors.
+This is deliberate: aAMNE's supplied aggregates differ slightly from the values implied by the matrices (mean relative differences on the order of 2e-06 for output and 2e-08 for value added), which would otherwise fail `decompr`'s internal consistency checks.
+The rationale is documented inline in the decomposition scripts.

 ## Structure

 The repository is structured as follows: